 What happens next?

-• Origis Energy will apply for all required permits and approvals from Alachua County, FAA, etc. (approximate one-year approval process anticipated)
+• Origis Energy will apply for permits and/or approvals from Alachua County, the State of Florida or other jurisdictions as needed.
+(An approximate one-year review and approval process is anticipated).

-• Origis Energy will apply for an interconnection agreement with GRU
+• Origis Energy will execute an interconnection agreement with GRU.

 • GRU will conduct interconnection studies, minor construction at the Parker Rd.
 Substation to facilitate the receipt of power on its side of the point of interconnection, and for conveyance of land rights for associated equipment.

-• Origis will be responsible for design and construction of the grid tie up to the point of interconnection at GRU’s Parker Rd Substation.
+• Origis will be responsible for design and construction of the facilities up to the point of interconnection inside GRU’s Parker Rd Substation.

-What due diligence did GRU perform as preparation?
+What due diligence did GRU perform in its initial bid preparation?

 • Land use must be approved by county (not likely to be within city limits due to large land area required).